1-Uryson width and covers: spaces with virtually cyclic fundamental groups

-In this section our goal is to prove Theorem~\ref{introthm:betti}.
-The proof idea comes from~\cite[Corollary 10.11]{GL83}.
+The proof idea for Theorem~\ref{introthm:betti} comes from~\cite[Corollary 10.11]{GL83}.
 Fix $x_0\in X$ and consider the spheres around $x_0$, $S_r=S(x_0,r)$.
+Without loss of generality, we may assume that $X$ has a piecewise flat metric.
 We define a continuous map $g:X\to Y$ where $Y$ is a graph, by mapping connected components of $S_r$ to points (formally $Y$ is a quotient space of $X$ defined by declaring that two points of $X$ are equivalent if and only if they lie in the same connected component of $S_r$ for some $r\geq 0$).
 To prove the Theorem~\ref{introthm:betti}, we need to show that the diameter of a connected component of $S_r$ is small when $\UW_1(\widetilde{X})$ is small.

 To this end, we need the next two lemmas.
-Our first lemma gives us a condition under which diameter of $S_r$ is small.
+The first lemma provides a condition under which the diameter of a connected component $C$ of $S_r$ is small.
+However, in applying this lemma to the proof of Theorem~A, we also require these components to be path connected, which need not always be the case.
+To address this, we instead formulate the lemma for a small neighborhood of $C$, which is always path connected.

 \begin{lemma} Let $x_0,a,b\in X$ where $a,b$ both live inside a $\delta$-neighborhood $N_\delta(C)$ of a connected component $C$ of $S_r=S(x_0,r)$ for some $r$.
 Suppose $s_1=[x_0,a]$ and $s_2=[x_0,b]$.
 Suppose $x_1\in s_1$, $x_2\in s_2$ and $x_3\in N_\delta(C)$ such that $d(x_i,x_j)\leq \varepsilon$ for all $i,j$.
 Then $d(a,b)\leq 3\varepsilon+4\delta$.
 (See figure~\ref{f:thin to diam}.) \end{lemma}